-6 tips to save money on auto-body repairs
+7 tips to save money on auto body repairs

-Auto-body repair can be expensive, especially if you want your car to look pristine once it’s fixed up.
+Auto body repair can be expensive, especially if you want your car to look pristine.
 But you can cut the cost of repairs by playing it smart and knowing what to ask.
 With high prices on top of mind, consider these tips to save money.

 1. Get multiple estimates

 You will have the best chance of finding a good deal on a repair by getting multiple estimates.
 This can also be helpful if you ever need to go back for additional maintenance because you will already know which places are inexpensive and have the level of service you’re looking for.

 2. Ask for a labor estimate and cost